-- Parents MUST inform HPRS of any medication your child is taking even if it is only taken at home.
-This is important as we may be in the position of taking a child to hospital as an emergency and be asked about their medication. - Medicine will only be given by school staff when provided in its original packaging with pharmacy sticker visible - Each time medication is given to a pupil it is checked by the member of staff giving it.
-It is checked that the medication: - is in date - is the correct dose
+- Parents MUST inform HPRS of any medication their child is taking even if it is only taken at home.
+This is important as we may be in the position of taking a child to hospital as an emergency and be asked about their medication. - Medicine will only be given by school staff when provided in its original packaging with pharmacy sticker visible. - Each time medication is given to a pupil it is checked by the member of staff giving it.
+It is checked that the medication: - Is in date. - Is the correct dose.